DreamOfTheRedChamber/system-design-interviews/MicroSvcs_Container.md

 ![](./images/container_filesystem_cgroup2.png)

+#### Cons of Cgroup
+* /Proc directory stores the core status, such as CPU and memory usage.
+But when using **top** command, it displays the host file system's information.
+* /Proc does not have any knowledge about Cgroup.

 ### Mount points
 * Def: Unix file system is organized into a tree structure.
 Storage devices are attached to specific locations in that tree.
 These locations are called mount points.